PRICING v2 · 2026-07-12

 This is a small project, currently maintained by one person, and we want every paying customer to be a real conversation, not a guessed-at credit card charge.
 Once a contract is agreed we invoice in EUR via SEPA or wire.
 Stripe self-serve checkout will arrive when we have the volume to justify it.

-Why is everything written?
-Why no calls or demos?
+Why is almost everything written?

 What's the difference between Pro and a Sprint engagement?